Vallendrez-Bio/gene_rast_thing/README.md

 # Input

-1. Genome/isolate annotation TSV formatted file.
+1. Genome/isolate annotation TSV or CSV formatted file.
+Right now the file cannot contain extra tab or commas so if some of the unused columns have tabs or columns in them delete those columns for now(See https://github.com/Vallendrez-Bio/gene_rast_thing/issues/2)
 1. Comparison TSV file generated from RAST genome comparison program.
 1. Make sure you do not edit the information inside the cells of the TSV files.